Chicago Slip & Fall Attorneys

 Consequently, despite the seemingly common—and sometimes clichéd—assumption that an injured party may always make a claim for damages when they slip and fall on someone else’s property, slip and fall cases are far from simple.
 Accordingly, if you have been seriously injured in a slip and fall accident, you should consult a qualified slip and fall attorney before proceeding with any claim.

 As a general rule, if you believe that the injury you have suffered from a slip and fall is the result of someone else’s negligence, the sooner you file a claim, the better.
-Under Illinois law, a negligence lawsuit must usually be brought within two calendar years of the actual incident in order not to run afoul of the statute of limitations.
+Under Illinois law, a negligence lawsuit must usually be brought within two years of the actual incident in order to fit within the statute of limitations.
 However there are some exceptions.
 (If the claim is against a state or local government entity the time frame is shortened, so it is especially important to consult a slip and fall lawyer in Chicago as soon as possible.)

 Other than the statute of limitations, there is no specific time table within which to file your claim or retain counsel, although the older a claim is, the harder it may be to reach a satisfactory agreement with the insurer as evidence becomes cold, damaged, or lost.
 Further, since the statute of limitations is typically two years for bringing a lawsuit, it is better to file an insurance claim as soon as possible after an accident; in the event that you are unable to reach a satisfactory settlement with an insurer, you do not want to find yourself unable to bring a lawsuit because you have missed the two year window for filing suit.
 Further, lawyers are very reluctant to take slip & fall cases close to the statute of limitations date.Modified Comparative Fault applied to Illinois Slip and Fall Claims